pmeysman/HepBTCR/README.md

 > python scr/peptide.py

 The processing script to parse the flow cytometry data is:
-* FCM_analysis.R: A script to combine all FCM measurements into a single table called 'df_1.tsv'.
+* FCM_analysis.R: A script to combine all FCM measurements into a single table called 'df_1.tsv' in the results folder.

 It can be run with: